kailash-manasarovar/statement/docs/timeline/2024/december.md

 - He's very *very* concerned, it seems.
 - It's such a relief, you cannot imagine.
 - Then he ghosts me, for days.
-- Eventually, quietly and with no apology or explanation, he says he can't do it because he has to take his kids to school.
+- Eventually after I ask him what's happening, quietly and with no apology or explanation, he says he can't do it because he has to take his kids to school.
 - Did someone reach out and tell him to back off?
 - Does he have a porn-subscription too?
 - At the time it didn't occur to me but there were some unusual events around Nicos.